sheilarm23/rrcompendium/README.md

   - [:file\_folder: templates](/analysis/templates): Style of citations
     and reference list

-## How to run in your broswer or download and run locally
+## How to download and run locally

 This research compendium has been developed using the statistical programming language R. To work with the compendium, you will need